 Keep your product at the core

 No amount of marketing could help a sub-par product to succeed.
 Netflix’s great social media marketing just adds to its amazing video streaming.
-Similarly your nonprofit campaign, donor engagement, mobile giving and how efficiently you run it all are going to be key determinants in your success.
+Similarly your nonprofit fundraising campaign, donor engagement, mobile giving and how efficiently you run it all are going to be key determinants in your success.
 Adding a great social media marketing strategy to it is only going to take your campaign a few notches higher.

 These are a few things that every nonprofit could learn from Netflix to enhance their social media marketing strategy.
 Learning from the best and adapting to change will determine how successful your nonprofit is going to be.